Arikes/media-for-mobile/README.md

 Intel INDE® Media for Mobile is available to download at [https://software.intel.com/en-us/intel-inde](https://software.intel.com/en-us/intel-inde) site as a part of Intel INDE suite.

 **Update 11/27/2015**: Media for Mobile as a part of Intel INDE is currently unavailable, we apologize for any inconvenience.
-We are going to open source the Media for Mobile library at the end of December, please stay tuned.
-If someone needs a standalone version of Media for Mobile installer, please drop a message at m4m@intel.com and we will share the package.
+We  consider to open source the Media for Mobile library.
+If you would like to contribute to the open source Media for Mobile, please contact us at m4m@intel.com.

 Tutorials
 ---------